Brownster/menu-test-with-nzb1/README.md

 MARAPORT=7967

-After that save the file by typing :wq and press enter then run the script by typing:
+After that save the file by typing Esc :wq and press enter then run the script by typing:

 ./menu.sh